Skip to main content

 Open

 In a letter from October 2022, IRS disagreed with this recommendation, stating that its current processes are sufficient.
 However, GAO's recommendation addresses quality assurance at a higher level than the conduct of the audit itself and would provide greater assurance of audit quality on micro-captive audits moving forward.
 Furthermore, as indicated in GAO's report, only a small portion of micro-captive audits have been subjected to formal quality review.
 GAO maintains that IRS's procedures should be refined.
-In April 2024, we requested additional feedback from IRS.
+In September 2024, IRS said it had not changed its position.
 GAO will continue to monitor IRS for additional action.
 By implementing this recommendation, IRS will be better able to detect potential problems with its micro-captive audits and take corrective actions.

 Internal Revenue Service The Commissioner of Internal Revenue should have SB/SE design and implement an identification and tracking method in EQRS to allow agency officials to readily identify and compare managerial reviews of microcaptive promoter investigations, both to other micro-captive promoter investigations, and promoter investigations generally, and use the data to assess the quality of its promoter investigations.
 (Recommendation 4)